-Founded by Jeff Bezos on July 5, 1994, Amazon turned to be the biggest eCommerce and cloud computing venture in the world.
-Over the years, Amazon spanned itself in many countries and entered into a multitude of domains that symbolized its presence and helped the company to dominate in key functioning areas such as online shopping, web hosting, content distribution etc.
+Founded on 5 July 1994 by Jeff Bezos, Amazon is the world ‘s largest eCommerce and cloud computing company.
+Throughout the years, Amazon has spanned several countries and penetrated a multitude of domains that symbolized its existence and helped the company dominate in key functional areas such as online shopping, web hosting, content delivery, etc.

 A Brief History of Video Content

-When YouTube was founded by Chad Hurley, Steve Chen, Jawed Karim on February 14, 2005, probably they not even had imagined the milestones their portal will create year-after-year.
-It’s 2016, and YouTube is still considered as the number 1 video portal, serving the needs of billions of users who consume countless video data.
+When Chad Hurley, Steve Chen, and Jawed Karim created YouTube on February 14, 2005, they probably hadn’t even anticipated the milestones that their portal would be making year after year.
+It’s 2020 and YouTube continues to be considered the number 1 video platform, serving the needs of billions of users who consume countless video data.
 If we dig deeper and go a wee-bit off-track; then, telecom companies have also increased their revenue by selling internet plans.

 The reason to mention YouTube is not to write about the amazing facts, but to paint the picture about the importance of video content in the present times.

 How AVD Will Work, and Why Netflix and HBO need to do some nail-biting-